joshbegley/nyt-latest/README.md

 `Ali Larijani, seen as a pragmatist who could negotiate with Washington, struck a defiant tone and vowed to fight on.`\
 https://nytimes.com/2026/03/02/world/middleeast/top-iranian-security-official-calls-trump-war-aims-delusional.html

-**The truth about World Cup ticket demand – and why USMNT's opener still hasn't sold out**\
+**The truth about World Cup ticket demand and why USA opener has struggled to sell out**\
 `FIFA's unexpected sales window raised plenty of questions but also hinted at some realities about the ticketing situation this summer`\
 https://nytimes.com/athletic/7080325/2026/03/02/fifa-world-cup-ticket-surprise-window-demand-usmnt/